 1. Shop at Hundreds of Stores and Boutiques

 It’s not uncommon for people to mix up Cherry Creek Shopping Center and Cherry Creek North, which are actually two distinctive areas located adjacent to one another.
 Cherry Creek Shopping Center boasts an indoor mall with more than 160 stores, including upscale shops and larger department stores, while Cherry Creek North is an outdoor retail, dining and mixed-use area with nearly 400 stores.

-Seventy-three percent of the businesses that call Cherry Creek North home are locally owned, making the 16-block neighborhood the largest gathering of independently owned shops in the U.S. From one-of-a-kind clothing boutiques containing hand-selected fashion pieces from local and international designers to cookware and home furnishing stores, the area is packed with options for shopaholics.
+Seventy percent of the small retail businesses that call Cherry Creek North home are locally owned, making the 16-block neighborhood one of the largest gatherings of independently owned shops in the state.
+From one-of-a-kind clothing boutiques containing hand-selected fashion pieces from local and international designers to cookware and home furnishing stores, the area is packed with options for shopaholics.